MdFarhanRaja/AdvanceWidgets/README.md

         android:layout_width="match_parent"
         android:layout_height="match_parent" />

-You can load images using glide also....
+You can load images using any image loader libraries also....